cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit.
 When cbor.cid is null, it means asking peer for the prediction, the target's future `ChainID`ContractResultStateRoot.
 - AMTgraphRelaySync(relay multiaddress, remote ipfs peer, CID, selector); CID can not be null.
 - File operation transaction, FileAMTRoot creation and seeding, related nounce and seeders accessible through wormhole. 文件操作
 - Principle of traverse, once in a relay+peer communication, we will not incur another recursive process to a new relay+peer to get supporting evidence. if some Key-value are missing to prevent validation, just abort process to go next randomness peer.
-This is the depth priority. 验证过程深度优先。 However for the fileAMTroot search, it is the width priority to do paralell download using all seeders. 文件下载广度优先
+This is the depth priority. 验证投票过程访问节点深度优先。 However for the fileAMTroot search, it is the width priority to do paralell download using all seeders. 文件下载访问节点广度优先

 - Address system:
-- TAU public key: the base for all address generation;
+- TAU private key: the base for all community chain address generation;
-- Community chain ID: Tgenesisaddress + random(1,000,000,000);
+- Community chain ID: `Tgenesisaddress` + random(1,000,000,000);
-- Community chains peer address format : `chainID` + TAU address;
+- Community chains peer address format : `chainID` + `TAU address`;
 ```
 ## Wormhole - Keys in the HAMT, hashed keys are wormhole inito contract AMT trie to get history proof.
 ```